-The primary outcome for the CAT team is the number of clients placed in the most appropriate level of care.
-Many clients can be served in the In-Home Crisis Stabilization Program, the Crisis Residential Program, and the various full service partnerships (FSPs), as well as more traditional outpatient programs.
-The goal is to keep at least 60% of the clients in the community, although a variety of factors impact the result, especially the availability of community treatment options.
-As can be seen in the following chart, that goal was met in the last half of FY 12-13.
+One of the primary outcomes for the CAT team is the number of clients diverted from hospitalization.
+Many of these diversions are to the In-Home Crisis Stabilization Program, the Crisis Residential Program, and the various full service partnerships (FSPs), as well as more traditional outpatient programs.
+The target diversion rate is 60% although a variety of factors impact the result, especially the availability of the diversion target.
+As can be seen in the following chart, that diversion rate was met in the last half of FY 12-13.